-Next in Scholastica’s “How We Open Knowledge” series in honor of Open Access (OA) Week 2021, we welcome to the blog, Dr. Simine Vazire, Professor and Co-director of the MetaMelb Lab Ethics and Wellbeing Hub at the University of Melbourne School of Psychological Sciences.
+Next in Scholastica’s “How We Open Knowledge” series, we welcome to the blog, Dr. Simine Vazire, Professor and Co-director of the MetaMelb Lab Ethics and Wellbeing Hub at the University of Melbourne School of Psychological Sciences.
 Dr. Vazire is Editor-in-Chief of Collabra: Psychology, a mission-driven OA journal from the Society for the Improvement of Psychological Science published by the University of California Press.
 Collabra aims to promote not only research accessibility but also the value created by the psychology community during peer review.
 The journal uses Scholastica’s peer review software and article production service.

 Thanks to Dr. Vazire for taking the time to be a part of this series!
-We invite you to join the conversation around approaches to more equitable and sustainable OA publishing by sharing your thoughts and examples of other fully-OA journal models in the comments section below and on Twitter using the hashtags #OAWeek and #HowWeOpenKnowledge.
+We invite you to join the conversation around approaches to more equitable and sustainable OA publishing by sharing your thoughts and examples of other fully-OA journal models in the comments section below and on Twitter using the hashtag #HowWeOpenKnowledge.

 Can you share a brief overview of Collabra’s OA publishing model and how the founding editors and now your team have approached journal development?
 How have and are you factoring structural equity into planning?